-Should you do so, my lord, My speech should fall into such vile success As my thoughts aim not at.
-Cassio's my worthy friend-My lord, I see you're moved.
+lago.- Should you do so, my lord, my speech should fall into such vile success Which my thoughts aim not at.
+Cassio's my worthy friend my lord, I see you're moved.

-No, not much moved: I do not think but Desdemona's honest.
+Othello. - No, not much moved.
+I do not think but Desdemona's honest.

-Long live she so! and long live you to think so!
+lago.- Long live she so! and long live you to think so!

-And yet, how nature erring from itself,--
+Othello .- And yet, how nature erring from itself-

-Ay, there's the point: as--to be bold with you--Not to affect many proposed matches Of her own clime, complexion, and degree, Whereto we see in all things nature tends--Foh! one may smell in such a will most rank, Foul disproportion thoughts unnatural.
-But pardon me; I do not in position Distinctly speak of her; though I may fear Her will, recoiling to her better judgment, May fall to match you with her country forms And happily repent.
+lago.- Ay, there's the point, as- to be bold with you not to affect many proposed matches of her own clime, complexion, and degree, Whereto we see in all things nature tends Foh, one may smell in such a will most rank, Foul disproportion, thoughts unnatural.
+But pardon me.
+I do not in position distinctly speak of her; though I may fear, her will, recoiling to her better judgement, May fall to match you with her country forms, and happily repent.